Are you eligible?

 - completed a 2019-2020 Free Application for Federal Student Aid (FAFSA;

-- you remained enrolled throughout the Spring 2020 semester;
+- remained enrolled and attending for the duration of Spring 2020;

 Frequently Asked Questions (FAQS)